flrd/standardlastprofile/README.md

 data from the German Association of Energy and Water Industries (BDEW Bundesverband der Energie- und Wasserwirtschaft e.V.) in a tidy format.

+<img src="man/figures/README-readme_example-1.png" width="90%" style="display: block; margin: auto;" />

-Each of the 11 load profiles represents a simplification for an electricity supplier to be able to create an annual consumption forecast for its customers (or customer groups).
-In practice, the standard load profiles are used for customers (or customer groups) who do not have modern metering equipment.
+In practice, the standard load profiles are used for customers (or customer groups) who do not have a modern meter.
 That is, customers whose electricity consumption is not measured continuously.

-<img src="man/figures/README-readme_example-1.png" width="90%" style="display: block; margin: auto;" />
+Each of the 11 load profiles represents a simplification for an energy supplier to be able to create an annual consumption forecast for its customers (or customer groups).

 ## Installation